Look at the amazing things going on in History at St Paulinus

 The predominant mode of working varies according to the age of the children and the nature of the activity in which they are engaged.
 Co-operative group work, individual work and class teaching are used as and when appropriate.
 Historical visits are also used as a resource for the teaching of History.

-Children with Special Educational Needs affecting their progress in History are catered for in the classroom by their teachers through the use of differentiated material, extra teaching time etc as appropriate.
+Children with Special Educational Needs affecting their progress in History are catered for in the classroom by their teachers through the use of differentiated material, scaffolding, pre-teaching and extra teaching time as appropriate.

 What do our outcomes in History look like?
 How successful is our History teaching?: